2023: The Good, The Bad, The Surprising, & The Disappointing

 Fast X

-Vin Diesel's unwillingness to share the spotlight is killing this series.
-In the midst of an ever-growing ensemble cast, because the writers can't seem to just let people stay dead, the rest of the characters are constantly being sent on a pointless side treks just to give them something to do.
-And the action is nosediving lower than Vin Diesel's mumble-growl of a voice.
-Now I'm ok with ridiculous, over-the-top action but the problem with Fast is that the action has become pointless.
-Take that the fight between Letty and Cipher for example, yeah they have some bad history between them, but there's no reason for them to be fighting in that moment, and when it's over, nothing is solved or changed when it comes to the narrative.
-This scene is a culmination of series itself, because action.
+I’m all for ridiculous, over-the-top action, but the problem with the Fast franchise is that the action has become pointless.
+Take the fight between Letty and Cipher, for example.
+Sure, they have some bad history, but there's no reason for them to be fighting in that moment, and when it's over, nothing is solved or changed when it comes to the narrative.
+That scene perfectly sums up the series at this point: because action.

 TV Shows